Spica-Vir/Spica-Vir.github.io/_posts/2022-04-06-Structure and usage of clusters.md

 - Which MPI release version is my code compatible with?
 Should I load a module or set variables?
 - Any other specific environmental setups does my code need?
 - Do I have any post-processing script after MPI part is finished?
 How long does it take?

-# Work flow: How to run a job in parallel